 - Wearing compression stockings or a pneumatic compression device

 - Bariatric surgery

 CVI and varicose veins: Unfortunately, once a vein valve is damaged, there is no way to fix it.
 However, you can manage varicose veins through conservative methods like wearing compression socks, exercising, and elevating the legs.
 You can also treat them through surgical removal or minimally invasive sealing.
 Treatments like Endovenous Laser Ablation don’t require general anaesthesia or large incisions.
 Once the problem vein is gone, your circulation should return to normal.
 And if your cankles resulted from the varicose veins, they will resolve soon after.

 Seek expert advice

-To book a consultation and discuss our treatment program, call 1300 535 017.
-Or, make an enquiry via the Contact Us page.
+The doctors at The Vein Institute specialise in treating varicose leg veins.
+To book a consultation and discuss our treatment program, call 13 VEINS (that’s 13 83467).
+Oenquireiry via the Contact Us page.